Skip to content

 Erhan Bedestani, a law student at The Catholic University of America Columbus School of Law, loves pro bono work because he is motivated to help others and he also learns by doing.
 Pro bono provides an opportunity to take the academic material learned in law school and apply it to real legal issues members of our local community are dealing with.
 Erhan feels strongly about pro bono work and said “I love that I can help others and at the same time further reinforce my legal education. “

-Photo Lauren Taylor Headshot
+Photo Lauren Taylor headshot

 DC Pro Bono Week 2021 Profiles: Lauren Taylor – Hope and Opportunity Through Expungement